Circuit Design

 OutputSwitchcraft 112A ¼" TSTo McIntosh MC100 RCA input (with 1/4" TS → RCA adapter cable)

-IEC PowerSchurter 4301.0527 (IEC C14 + fuse holder)500mA slow-blow fuse.
-Slow-blow is essential — inrush current at power-on blows fast-blow fuses.
+IEC PowerSchurter 5110.1052 (EMI-filtered IEC C14 + fuse holder)500mA slow-blow fuse.
+Integrated EMI filter suppresses mains-borne noise before it reaches the transformer.
+Slow-blow essential — inrush current at power-on blows fast-blow fuses.

 Power SwitchTE 1825232-1 SPST rocker, 6A/250VInterrupts mains before transformer primary